near/near-cli-rs/docs/NEW_GUIDE_DRAFT.en.md

 - Where to add flags like `--verbose`, `--structured/json/csv`, etc.
 - We should add `local-keys` management option.
 Needs to be designed.
 Can live in `manage-account` -> `local-keys` or at the top level of the `Core NEAR CLI`.
 - Should we have helpers in `Core NEAR CLI`?
 Is't that contradicts extensions concept?
+- How config should work?
+Is current design good enough?

 Other:
 - Interactive mode should look like: "command - description".
 It will help people to learn the commands.